TheFuturoHouse.com | Latest Site News & Updates

-I may be a little old and cynical but in my experience government agencies are not known for their speedy response to anything so, not surprisingly, Barney tells me there has not yet been any response to his submission.
+We may be a little old and cynical but in our experience government agencies are not known for their speedy response to anything so, not surprisingly, Barney tells us there has not yet been any response to his submission.

 Thanks for sharing Barney.
 Here's hoping your submission gets approved eventually and that others may follow.